+- Start the engine

 - Depress the brake pedal

-- Start the engine

-- Press the gearshift lever release button (on the side of the lever) and shift into the desired gear
+- Move the gearshift lever into the desired gear

 To put your vehicle in P (Park):

 - Come to a complete stop - Move the gearshift lever and securely latch it in P (Park)

 Always set the parking brake fully and make sure the gearshift is latched in P (Park).
 Turn the ignition to the LOCK position and remove the key whenever you leave your vehicle.